 Our RAP Steering Committee consists of motivated and active allies of Aboriginal and/or Torres Strait Islander peoples.
-With this in mind, we thought it imperative and a culturally responsive action to engage First Nations Consultant, Maria Watson-Trudgett, to partner with us on our RAP journey.
+With this in mind, we thought it imperative and a culturally responsive action to engage First Nations

 "We are proud to partner with Maria in our RAP development and implementation.
 The collaboration, knowledge and expertise she brings to our team is invaluable."